prominenceai/deepstream-services-library/docs/api-pipeline.md

 DslReturnType dsl_pipeline_error_message_handler_add(const wchar_t* pipeline,
     dsl_error_message_handler_cb handler, void* client_data);
 ```
-This service adds a callback function of type [dsl_error_message_handler_cb](#dsl_error_message_handler_cb) to a Pipeline identified by it's unique name.
+This service adds a callback function of type [dsl_error_message_handler_cb](#dsl_error_message_handler_cb) to a Pipeline identified by its unique name.
 The function will be called when the Pipeline's bus-watcher receives an error message from one of the GST Objects.
 Multiple callback functions can be registered with one Pipeline, and one callback function can be registered with multiple Pipelines.

 **Parameters**
 * `pipeline` - [in] unique name of the Pipeline to update.